-Flight Advisor
+EAA Flight Advisor

 An EAA Flight Advisor is a chapter-nominated and EAA Headquarters-appointed position based on an individual's experience as a pilot, especially with flight testing.
-A flight advisor helps a pilot of a newly constructed aircraft conduct a self-evaluation of his or her piloting skills, as well as the flying characteristics of the aircraft to determine whether he or she is capable of test flying that airplane.
-If not, the flight advisor explains where and how he or she can get the proper instruction or, alternatively, find someone to make the initial flights.
-A flight advisor also suggests best practices to follow during flight testing (e.g. runway selection, weather minimums, etc.).
+An EAA Flight Advisor helps a pilot of a newly constructed aircraft conduct a self-evaluation of his or her piloting skills, as well as the flying characteristics of the aircraft to determine whether he or she is capable of test flying that airplane.
+If not, the EAA Flight Advisor explains where and how he or she can get the proper instruction or, alternatively, find someone to make the initial flights.
+An EAA Flight Advisor also suggests best practices to follow during flight testing (e.g. runway selection, weather minimums, etc.).